coccoinomane/crabada.py/README.md

 # Features

-- Automatic mining: start mining, reinforce and settle.
+- Completely automatic mining: start, reinforce & settle.
-- Automatic looting: reinforce, settle and get notified when teams are idle.
+- Semi-automatic looting: reinforce and settle.
-- No human supervision needed.
 - Manage multiple teams at the same time.
 - Telegram notifications.
-- Choose between several reinforcement strategies.
-- Self-reinforce from inventory & stagger teams to maximize inventory crabs.
+- Self-reinforce from inventory

 # Quick start

 1. Make sure you have Python 3.9 or later installed.
 2. Install dependencies: `pip install -r requirements.txt`.
 3. Copy _.env.example_ in _.env_.
-4. Configure _.env_; Crabada.py will only consider the teams you add there.
+4. Configure _.env_.
+Crabada.py will only consider the teams you add there.
-5. `cd` in the root folder of the project (the same where this readme is)
-6. Run `python -m bin.mining.run <your address>` to automatically mine, reinforce and settle with all available teams.
+5. Run `python -m bin.mining.run <your address>` to automatically mine, reinforce and settle with all available teams.
 The command will keep running as long as your computer is turned on.

 **IMPORTANT**: Do not run Crabada.py on a webserver!
 If you must do it, keep your _.env_ outside the public folder at all costs, otherwise your private key might be accessible via browser!
 For good measure, also restrict its permissions: `chmod 700 .env`.